 We seek to invest in companies with long-term sustainable business models.
 Companies that prioritise resilience often enhance the long-term sustainability of their profits.
 We find this is increasingly appreciated by managements of emerging markets companies.

 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 Company and stock examples are for illustrative purposes only and are not a recommendation to buy or sell.
+We recommend you discuss any investment decisions with a financial adviser, particularly if you are unsure whether an investment is suitable.
+Jupiter is unable to provide investment advice.

 Please note: Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 The views expressed are those of the individuals mentioned at the time of writing are not necessarily those of Jupiter as a whole and may be subject to change.
 This is particularly true during periods of rapidly changing market circumstances.

-This document is intended for investment professionals and is not for the use or benefit of other persons, including retail investors.
 This document is for informational purposes only and is not investment advice.
 The views expressed are those of the Fund Manager at the time of writing, are not necessarily those of Jupiter as a whole and may be subject to change.
 This is particularly true during periods of rapidly changing market circumstances.
 Past performance is no guide to the future.
 Every effort is made to ensure the accuracy of any information provided but no assurances or warranties are given.

 Issued in the UK by Jupiter Asset Management Limited, registered address: The Zig Zag Building, 70 Victoria Street, London, SW1E 6SQ is authorised and regulated by the Financial Conduct Authority.
 Issued in the EU by Jupiter Asset Management International S.A.
 (JAMI), registered address: 5, Rue Heienhaff, Senningerberg L-1736, Luxembourg which is authorised and regulated by the Commission de Surveillance du Secteur Financier.